ddddddO/gtree/README.md

 ```
 ## Description
-├── Output tree from markdown.
+├── Output tree from markdown or programmatically.
 │   ├── Output format is stdout or yaml or toml or json.
 │   └── Default stdout.
-├── Make directories from markdown.
+├── Make directories from markdown or programmatically.
 │   └── It is possible to dry run.
 └── Provide CLI and Go Package.
 ```